tsunyoku/tsunyoku/README.md

 ## About me
 Hey, welcome to my profile!
 I am more commonly known as James by my friends.
-I'm a 15 year old developer and freelancer who is passionate mainly about Python and C#, but I am learning other languages.
+I'm a 15 year old developer and freelancer who is passionate mainly about Python, Rust and C#, but I am learning other languages.

 Generally I mess around with code for fun, however I have some serious osu!-related projects such as [Asahi](https://github.com/tsunyoku/Asahi)